Billionaire Profile

 Early Life

 Norman Harold Asbjornson was born in Winifred, Montana, on December 10, 1935.
-He was the first in his family to be born there.
-Growing up during the Great Depression, he learned the value of hard work early on.
-His entrepreneurial spirit emerged at a young age when he started various odd jobs to earn money.
+Growing up during the Great Depression, Asbjornson learned the value of hard work and perseverance from a young age.
+At the age of 10, he started his entrepreneurial journey by hauling water for chickens in exchange for a Model T. He graduated high school in 1953.

 Rise to Success